 - a.
 A declaratory judgment pursuant to 28 U.S.C. § 2201 that the Policy violates the Free Speech and Free Exercise Clauses of the Florida Constitution; - b.
 Preliminary and permanent injunctive relief pursuant to 28 U.S.C. § 2202 enjoining the FHSAA from enforcing the Policy and requiring the FHSAA to implement a content-neutral policy for use of the Stadium loudspeaker that does not discriminate against religious speech; - c.
-Attorneys' fees and costs incurred as a result of this action; and - d.
+Damages pursuant to 28 U.S.C. § 2202 for the FHSAA's violation of Cambridge Christian's Free Speech and Free Exercise rights during the 2015 2A Championship Game; - d.
+Attorneys' fees and costs incurred as a result of this action; and - e.
 Such other and further relief that the Court deems just and proper.